Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 If you face any of these charges, it’s vital to learn as much as you can, even before you select your legal team.
 Our criminal defense resources offer some answers to questions you may have:

-If you are charged with a felony, the typical punishment incarceration in county jail.
+If you are charged with a felony, the typical punishment is incarceration in county jail.
 In the state of Washington, the maximum sentence is a 364-day sentence for gross misdemeanors (which can also come with a fine of up to $5,000), and misdemeanors are punishable by a jail sentence of up to 90 days in jail and/or a fine of up to $1,000.
 Depending on the exact circumstances of the charge, some of the crimes we defend, such as domestic violence, can be classified as either a misdemeanor or a felony.

 Felonies are more serious than misdemeanors.
 Classifications vary from state to state, but in Washington, felonies are put in three classes:

-Class A felonies
+Class A Felonies

-These are the most serious, and are punishable by lengthy prison sentences (including life sentences) and fines as high as $50,000.
+These are the most serious and are punishable by lengthy prison sentences (including life sentences) and fines as high as $50,000.

-Class B felonies
+Class B Felonies

 These can come with penalties of up to 10 years in prison and fines of up to $20,000.

-Class C felonies
+Class C Felonies

 These are the least serious felonies, but still come with heavy consequences: up to 5 years in prison and fines of up to $10,000.